A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 Technical Questions

 Next, I let my coworkers commence with the more technical part of the interview.
-They grill the candidate with technical questions like, “what’s the best structure for a multidimensional array when retrieving three levels of data from a client’s API”?
+They grill the candidate with technical questions like, “What’s the best structure for a multidimensional array when retrieving three levels of data from a client’s API”?
+They also make sure to talk about data structures, dynamic programming, user interface, unit testing, and other technical skills along with programming code.

 This portion takes the majority of the time (as it should).
 The person should know their stuff.
 You can sit back and gauge the person’s communication skills during this portion.
 Did they answer the exact question asked or try to talk around it?